 American History – Colonization and the Creation of a Country

-American History – Colonization and the Creation of a Country is a well-rounded, secular, history-based curriculum designed for children ages 6-10 years old.
+American History – Colonization and the Creation of a Country is a well-rounded, secular, history based complete curriculum designed for children ages 6-10 years old.
 Together you and your child will learn about the European colonization of North America, the establishment of the 13 colonies, the Revolutionary War, and the writing of the Constitution.
 All with great hands-on go-along activities, engaging picture books, and thoughtful discussion topics that go beyond the story.
 Every lesson starts with a wonderful picture book and includes a wide range of go-along activities built on the topics in the book.

 You’ll learn about Prairie Dogs with Lewis and Clark, make George Washington’s breakfast of Hoecakes and tea, read poetry by the first African-American woman poet to be published in North America, explore the science of ocean currents, and even learn a little French.
 You’ll watch videos, play games, and create art to bring alive lessons in a way children enjoy.
 The lessons include activities to learn language arts, math, and life skills, along with our history and geography.
 Each lesson includes a copy work passage relevant to the lesson topic.
 This program is designed to teach your child as a whole person and to include educational activities in a variety of ways to be the most engaging, well-rounded lessons possible.